Egyptian Foreign Minister Cancels Meeting With Jared Kushner

 The Jerusalem Post is reporting that now Shoukry’s office is saying that the meeting between the foreign minister and Kushner was never set in stone because the official “schedule was never fixed.”

-But French President Emmanuel Macron has made it clear that if Kushner and Trump can’t make things happen in the Middle East, he and his team are ready to step in with their own plan.
+But French President Emmanuel Macron has made it clear that if Kushner and Trump can’t make things happen in the Middle East, he and his team are ready to step in with their own plan, per the Inquisitr.

 Israel’s Foreign Ministry Political Director Alon Ushpiz says that he thinks that Macron and the French are being provocative in order to get some level of peace plan moving.